puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 ### For Fedora

-The [yum.puppetlabs.com](http://yum.puppetlabs.com) repository supports Fedora 17, 18 and 19.
+The [yum.puppetlabs.com](http://yum.puppetlabs.com) repository supports the following Fedora versions:

+{% include platforms_fedora.markdown %}

 To enable the repository, run the command below that corresponds to your OS version:

 #### Fedora 17